How to scrape Google Search with Python (Step-by-step guide)

 1. Access the Google homepage

-2. find the element by name (q is the name)
+2. Find the element by name (q is the name)

-3. enter the query,
+3. Enter the query

-4. then simulate pressing the return key
+4. Simulate pressing the return key

 After the result page loads, the browser waits for five seconds to make sure all the page content is present.
 Then BeautifulSoup parses the HTML page content.